 Barrière A, Gordon KL, Ruvinsky I (2012).
 Coevolution within and between regulatory loci can preserve promoter function despite evolutionary rate acceleration.
 PLOS Genet 8(9): e1002961.

 Gordon KL, Ruvinsky I (2012).
 Tempo and mode in evolution of transcriptional regulation.
 PLOS Genet 8(1): e1002432.

 Barrière A*, Gordon KL*, Ruvinsky I (2011).
 Distinct functional constraints partition sequence conservation in a cis-regulatory element.
 PLOS Genet 7(6): e1002095.

 Hartman J, Christopher T. Richie, C, Gordon K, Mello D, Castillo P, Zhu A, Wang Y,.Hoffer B, Sherwood D, Meyer J, Harvey B. (2019).
 MANF deletion abrogates early larval Caenorhabditis elegans stress response to tunicamycin and Pseudomonas aeruginosa.
-EJCB. in press.
+EJCB.

 Hartman, J, Smith L, Gordon K, Laranjeiro R, Driscoll M, Sherwood D, Meyer J. (2018).
 Swimming exercise and transient food deprivation in Caenorhabditis elegans promote mitochondrial maintenance and protect against chemical-induced mitotoxicity.
 Scientific Reports.
 8(1): 8359.